PandemiaProject/pandemia/README.md

 * Seasonality
 * Input

+The models provided support, for example, multiple strains, multiple vaccines, a novel approach to modelling the health of individuals and a complex representation of immunity.
 The input component allows the user to specify a **Policy**, consisting of interventions.
-Featured interventions include:
+Featured interventions
+include:

-* Border Closure
+* Border Closures
-* Lockdown
+* Lockdowns
 * Testing and Contact Tracing
 * Quarantine
 * Face Masks